-- Inspect at least 5,500 boilers and pressure vessels. - Assure that 100% of dangerous or hazardous conditions are corrected within 30 days.

-• Conduct 40% of state inspections within 90 days of certificate expiration date (inspections cannot be conducted in a timely manner unless the lack of staffing is resolved).
+- Inspect at least 5,500 boilers and pressure vessels. - Assure that 100% of dangerous or hazardous conditions are corrected within 30 days. - Conduct 70% of state inspections within 90 days of certificate expiration date (For more than five years, the MSDH has been unable to replace a certified inspector who retired, which resulted in fewer inspections conducted.
+The position has now been filled and inspections should be conducted in a more timely manner in the future.)

-Funding: \$ -0- General

--0- Federal

-297 7 ,916 Other

-\$297 ,916 Total